-The objective of the BRFSS is to collect uniform, state-specific data on preventive health practices and risk behaviors that are linked to chronic diseases, injuries, and preventable infectious diseases that affect the adult population.
+The BRFSS objective is to collect uniform, state-specific data on preventive health practices and risk behaviors that are linked to chronic diseases, injuries, and preventable infectious diseases that affect the adult population.
 Factors assessed by the BRFSS include tobacco use, health care coverage, HIV/AIDS knowledge and prevention, physical activity, and fruit and vegetable consumption.
 Data are collected from a random sample of adults (one per household) through a telephone survey.

 BRFSS field operations are managed by state health departments that follow guidelines provided by the CDC.
 These health departments participate in developing the survey instrument and conduct the interviews either in-house or by using contractors.
 The data are transmitted to the CDC's National Center for Chronic Disease Prevention and Health Promotion's Behavioral Surveillance Branch for editing, processing, weighting, and analysis.
 An edited and weighted data file is provided to each participating health department for each year of data collection, and summary reports of state-specific data are prepared by CDC.
-Health departments use the data for a variety of purposes, including identifying demographic variations in health-related behaviors, targeting services, addressing emergent and critical health issues, proposing legislation for health initiatives, and measuring progress toward state and national health objectives.1
+Health departments use the data for a variety of purposes, including identifying demographic variations in health-related behaviors, targeting services, addressing emergent and critical health issues, proposing legislation for health initiatives, and measuring progress toward state and national health objectives.

-The health characteristics estimated from the BRFSS pertain to the adult population, aged 18 years and older, who live in households.
-In 2008 additional questions were included as optional modules to provide a measure for childhood asthma prevalence for people aged 17 years and younger.
+The health characteristics estimated from the BRFSS pertain to the adult population, aged 18 years or older, who live in households.
+In 2009 additional questions were included as optional modules to provide a measure for several childhood indicators including asthma prevalence, influenza immunization, Human Papilloma Virus (HPV) vaccination, and tetanus diphtheria vaccine for people aged 17 years or younger.
 As noted above, respondents are identified through telephone-based methods.
-Although overall, approximately 94 percent of U.S. households have telephones, the coverage varies across states and subgroups.
+Although overall, approximately 94% of U.S. households have telephones, the coverage varies across states and subgroups.
 For example, people living in the South, minorities, and those in lower socioeconomic groups typically have lower telephone coverage.
 No direct method of compensating for non-telephone coverage is employed by the BRFSS; however, post-stratification weights are used, which may partially correct for any bias caused by non-telephone coverage.
 These weights adjust for differences in probability of selection and nonresponse, as well as noncoverage, and must be used for deriving representative population-based estimates of risk behavior prevalence.
 Another factor to consider is the growth of cellular telephone only households.
-The percentage of cellular phone service only households increased to 14.7% in 2007.
-Cellular telephones were not included as part of the regular BRFSS sample in 2008.
+The percentage of cellular phone service only households increased to 22.7% in 2009.
+Cellular telephones were not included as part of the regular BRFSS sample in 2009.
+However the BRFSS is making adjustments to include this segment of the population.
+In 2009, 48 states, District of Columbia, Puerto Rico, and Virgin Islands collected a sample of 250 or more cell phone only interviews in a pilot study to reach this portion of the population.